MikeHopley/ftl-ships-strategy/index.md

 ## Zoltan A

-The Zoltan Shield provides strong defence in most fights and the Halberd never misses, so consider delaying shield upgrades briefly.
-Look for hacking or good shield-breaking weapons.
+The Zoltan Shield provides strong defence in most fights, the Halberd never misses, and the Leto is a backup if your weapons get damaged.
+Therefore this ship has a very safe start.
+It's also important to find hacking or shield-breaking weapons before sector 3.
+For these reasons, delay shield upgrades enough so that you can visit sector 1 stores with 80 scrap.
+Shields-4 is the next priority.

 You start with only engines-1.
 Engines-2 and engines-3 are cheap and work well with the Zoltan Shield, but shields-4 is still better.
 Fit in engine upgrades later, when you can.